 With the growth of cloud adoption, manually managing certificates has become impossible, to help with this we have integrated with Azure Key Vault to enable Microsoft customers to automatically rotate their private CA certificates in the cloud.

 Unfortunately, Azure AD Applications still do not support subject based authentication for certificate authentication, meaning that each time your certificate is rotated you must register the new thumbprint in Azure AD.
 To help organizations automate their Azure AD Application credential management we have enhanced our Azure Key Vault certificate rotation feature with automatic registration of the new certificate in Azure AD, being the first tool to automate certificate rotation for Azure AD Applications.

 Azure IoT certificate-based authentication is the most secure way to authenticate your IoT devices to Azure.
-If you are planning to use your CA to issue IoT certificates, we have created a IoT security best practices gude as well as a one click integration with Azure IoT enabling organizations to kickstart their IoT development by following security best practices with a Certificate Authority that can scale to meet their needs.
+If you are planning to use your CA to issue IoT certificates, we have created an IoT security best practices guide as well as a one click integration with Azure IoT, enabling organizations to kickstart their IoT development by following security best practices with a Certificate Authority that can scale to meet their needs.

 While Azure integrations and modern protocols such as ACME might be enough for 90% of Azure customers, we are committed to empowering everyone to have a secure PKI in Azure.
 This is why we have created open-source certificate rotation tools as well as a popular NuGet Package with one line certificate requests, empowering from engineers maintaining legacy infrastructure, to the engineers building the infrastructure of the future, EZCA and Azure are here to help.

 EZCA seamlessly integrates with EZCMS to enable organizations to go fully passwordless in Azure by managing the user onboarding, hardware key distribution and even support for the Microsoft Authenticator application, making these two tools a must for organizations trying to go passwordless.